Get a Free Case Review - (803) 471-4188

 You may be able to prove liability for your injuries in many common instances of construction site accidents, such as slip and falls, exposure to harmful toxins, or machinery malfunctions.
 Determining who is liable is where your recovery efforts may become difficult, as there are many parties involved in a South Carolina construction site.
 Still, where it is available, a lawsuit is typically the preferable choice to a workers’ compensation claim.

-Get the facts about your potential lawsuit from the diligent South Carolina construction and accident injury lawyers at Burriss Ridgeway Injury Lawyers.
+Get the facts about your potential lawsuit from our construction and accident injury lawyers at Burriss Ridgeway Injury Lawyers.
 We can give you a free initial case review if you call us today at (803) 451-4000.

 Common Types of Construction Accidents in South Carolina

-Every construction site in South Carolina presents a number of dangers due to the sheer amount of moving parts, heavy machinery, and dangerous elements involved.
-To that end, management companies, foremen, and third-party contractors are responsible for making the area as safe as possible for workers and passersby.
-Below are some of the more common misfortunes that may occur when those responsible parties fail to live up to their duties.
+Many construction sites in South Carolina pose numerous dangers due to the sheer number of moving parts, heavy machinery, and hazardous elements involved.
+To that end, management companies, foremen, and third-party contractors are responsible for making the area as safe as possible.
+Below are some of the more common misfortunes that may occur when those responsible parties fail to fulfill their duties.

 Toxic Exposure

 Some construction sites on old buildings that were built according to prior code may feature harmful chemicals, toxins, or other substances, such as asbestos.
-Construction site managers have a duty to inspect the site for such toxins, warn their workers of their presence, and enact safety protocols that will limit exposure that might otherwise cause disease or other harmful conditions.
+Construction site managers have a duty to inspect the site for such toxins, warn their workers of their presence, and implement safety protocols that limit exposure to prevent disease or other harmful conditions.

 Falling Objects

 Strikes to the head by falling tools or materials are the second-leading cause of death on construction sites across the country.
-When using cranes or scaffolding on a site, management companies must implement procedures for securing all objects that could become dangerous if they were to fall onto people working or passing by below.
+When using cranes or scaffolding on a site, management companies must implement procedures to secure all objects that could become dangerous if they were to fall onto people working or passing by below.

 Machinery Accidents